 What Is the Legal Limit of Alcohol for a CDL Driver?

+Louisiana DWI laws impose strict penalties on CDL holders, reflecting the heightened responsibility of commercial drivers.
 Our state also tends to punish traffic convictions more harshly than many others.
 Commercial drivers cannot reduce their moving violations from their driving records by enrolling in Defensive Driving or participating in Deferred Adjudication.
 The combination of prior traffic violations and conviction of DUI charges can hurt your driving record and cause your insurance premiums to skyrocket.

-If you’re arrested while operating a commercial vehicle and accused of having a BAC above the legal limit, it’s crucial to consult with a criminal defense attorney immediately.
+If you’re arrested while operating a motor vehicle and accused of having a BAC above the legal limit, it’s crucial to consult with a criminal defense attorney immediately.
 An experienced DUI lawyer can help you determine the best course of action and, if necessary, help you prepare to vigorously defend yourself against the charges.

 Contact the DUI Attorneys with the John D. & Eric G. Johnson Law Firm